Looking for an exciting job opportunity within prison healthcare?

 Practice Plus Group are Health in Justice Market leader, providing healthcare services to offenders across the country.
 Our model of care is our Wellbeing Approach – an integrated, comprehensive approach in recognition of the fact prisoners are a socially-excluded group with healthcare needs which are complex and often associated with poor outcomes.
 It adopts the premise no single health/wellbeing factor can be taken in isolation of other motivational issues which might impact a person’s care.

-You will be required to work in partnership with the existing nursing teams to ensure that there is collaborative and holistic approach to the management of long term conditions for a specific caseload of older patients.
+You will be required to lead innovative nursing practice in the management of long term conditions for a specific caseload of patients.
 This includes the assessment of need, delivery and evaluation of care interventions and management plans in line with best practice standards.

 You will also be required to proactively manage frequent and high demand users of health services using long term condition strategies in line with the Department of Health standards for the management of long term conditions as well as providing professional support and guidance for the nursing team and ensure resources available are utilised effectively for the day to day management of patients with long term conditions.
 The post holder is an integral part of the Service and contributes to the assessment of need for the local population.